The Kelpies tower a colossal 30 metres above the Forth &

 out of the ground in a feat of remarkable engineering ingenuity,

 The Kelpies construction has been a stunning process to observe.
-From week to week sharing that progress with you on our social media networks and Website.
+From week to week sharing that progress on our social media networks and here on the Website.
 Follow this process as this